6ALGS Algebraic Structures, summer semester 2024/2025

 Homework 1

-For which fixed real numbers \(a, b, c\) the set of all real numbers subject to operation \(x * y = ax + by + c\) forms a group?
+For which fixed real numbers \(a, b, c\) the set of all real numbers subject to the operation \(x * y = ax + by + c\) forms a group?

 Homework 2